offsoc/onionprobe/README.md

       onion_service_descriptor_fetch_attempts:
             Register the number of attempts required when trying to get an Onion Service descriptor
       onion_service_introduction_points_number:
-            Register the nummber of introduction points in the Onion Service descriptor
+            Register the number of introduction points in the Onion Service descriptor
       onion_service_pattern_matched:
-            Register a regular expression pattern is matched when connection to the Onion Service: value is 1 for matched pattern and 0 otherwise
+            Register whether a regular expression pattern is matched when connection to the Onion Service: value is 1 for matched pattern and 0 otherwise
       onion_service_valid_certificate:
-            Register if the Onion Service HTTPS certificate is valid: value is 1 for valid and 0 otherwise, but only for sites reachable using HTTPS
+            Register whether the Onion Service HTTPS certificate is valid: value is 1 for valid and 0 otherwise, but only for sites reachable using HTTPS
       onion_service_fetch_error_counter:
             Counts errors when fetching an Onion Service
       onion_service_descriptor_fetch_error_counter: